 Interaction with Mitochondria

 Rubella virus (RV) is a rather slow replicating virus.
-Depending on the RV strain, highest virus titers (the amount of new virus progeny) on Vero cells are only achieved after up to three days of cultivation (Bilz & Jahn et al., Journal of Virology, 2018).
 This raised the hypothesis of a constant energy demand posed by RV on the respective host cell.
 Its low level of cytopathogenicity in turn could support the alteration of metabolic pathways by RV to ensure availability of metabolic substrates as building blocks for its progeny and the provision of the required energy (Claus & Liebert, Archives of Virology, 2018).
 Three approaches were pursued to highlight the importance of cellular metabolism, especially mitochondria-based pathways, for RV replication.

 - The general importance of mitochondria for RV replication was shown through knock-down of the cellular protein p32 (also known as gC1q-R and C1QBP) by adenoviral vectors in Vero cells and the infection of a so called rho zero cell line (Claus et al., Journal of Virology, 2011).
 The protein p32 can be found in different cellular compartments, including mitochondria.
 The knock-down of p32 reduced RV replication and titer.
 Moreover, perinuclear cluster formation of mitochondria, which is usually noted for RV-infected Vero cells, was lost.
 The infection of the rho zero derivative of the 143B.TK- osteosarcoma cell line reduced RV titer by almost two log steps as compared to the parental cell line.
 Rho zero cells lack mitochondrial DNA and thus have no functional mitochondrial respiration.